University of Phoenix Counseling Residency Part-Time Faculty in Tempe, Arizona

 Doctoral Clarification: Applicable professional experience can be derived from any combination of: (a) Post-secondary teaching of Clinical practice and/or Supervision, (b) Practitioner counseling experience, in a clinical setting, (c) Substantive documented research or scholarship experience in counseling current within the last 5 years.

-(1) Master’s degree in Counseling and a minimum of (5) years of applicable professional experience, some of which must have been within the last (7) years.
+Master’s degree in Counseling and a minimum of (5) years of applicable professional experience, some of which must have been within the last (7) years and demonstration of professional identity through additional professional organization service, published research, professional presentations, and/or other scholarly activities within the last 7 years.

-(2) Master’s in a related field and 18 graduate credits in counseling and a minimum of (5) years of applicable professional experience, some of which must have been within the last (7) years.
+Master’s in a related field and 18 graduate credits in counseling and a minimum of (5) years of applicable professional experience, some of which must have been within the last (7) years and demonstration of professional identity through additional professional organization service, published research, professional presentations, and/or other scholarly activities within the last 7 years.

 IN ALL CASES, faculty must have a minimum of 2 years' post licensure experience.